Sumaya1600/Secure-Software-Development/README.md

 ## 1. Overview

 This project is a **web-based phishing simulation and awareness portal** designed to let staff or students safely experience phishing emails and learn how to recognise them.
+The platform is designed for educational use and is operated in a controlled environment, aimed to improve cybersecurity awareness, whilst avoiding real user security risks.

 The system allows an administrator or instructor to: